omtorano/Exports-Metatranscriptomics/README.md

 #SBATCH --mail-type=BEGIN,END,FAIL
 #SBATCH --mail-user=omtorano@email.unc.edu
 ```
 While '#' normally indicates lines within code that are not read, that isn’t the case here.
 The first line is called a shebang and for this script tells longleaf this is a bash script, other scripts (python, etc.) might look different.
-Below this are the SLURM options, here it's requesting a general node (instead of bigmem, snp, etc.), 1 node, 4 hours of time, 10 gigs of memory, 5 tasks, indicating that we are requesting an array and giving the length of the array (here I have 21 samples), assigning the job name to be trim, assigning the name of the '.out' file to be trim.jobnumber_arraynumber.out, same for the error file but .err, requesting longleaf send an email when the job starts, ends, or fails, and give the email address to send the notification to.
+Below this are the SLURM options, here it's requesting a general node (instead of bigmem, snp, etc.), 1 node, 4 hours of time, 10 gigs of memory, 5 tasks, indicating that we are requesting an array and giving the length of the array (here I have 21 samples), assigning the job name to be trim, assigning the name of the '.out' file to be trim.jobnumber_arraynumber.out, same for the error file but .err, requesting longleaf send an email when the job starts, ends, or fails, and gives the email address to send the notification to.
 Most (all?) functions when run create a 'output stream' and 'error stream', basically any text output from a function working properly will be part of the 'output stream', and errors will be part of the 'error stream'.
-Instead of printing to the terminal screen these streams are passed into files that will appear in your working directory.
+Instead of printing to the terminal, these streams are passed into files that will appear in your working directory.
 This job creates 21 .out and 21 .err files, hence it is important to add the unique job number to the name.

 2) load necessary modules for trim_galore, auto loads python & cutadapt
 ```
 module load trim_galore
 module load pigz
 ```
-Longleaf has many software tools available that can be used by adding them to your working space with 'module load' (module add does the same thing).
-Other useful module management commands: module avail - lists allllll available modules (modify by doing module avail r* etc. to search for modules starting with r etc.), module list - shows all the modules you have loaded in your working space (loading a module in a job does not mean it will be loaded in your login session), module rm <module name> - removes specific module, module purge - removes all modules loaded in your space.
+Longleaf has many software tools available that can be used by adding them to your working space with 'module load' ('module add' does the same thing).
+Other useful module management commands: module avail - lists allllll available modules (modify by doing 'module avail r*' etc. to search for modules starting with r etc.), 'module list' - shows all the modules you have loaded in your working space (loading a module in a job does not mean it will be loaded in your login session), 'module rm <module name>' - removes specific module, 'module purge' - removes all modules loaded in your space.
 Most longleaf modules are stored in longleaf here: /nas/longleaf/apps/

 3) set 'in' directory to where raw reads are, if you need to transfer reads from /proj run rsync -r (recursive, needed if transferring all files in directory) /from/path /to/path
 ```